medishen/gland/README.md

-# Gland
+# Glands

-**Gland** is a lightweight framework for Node.js designed for simplicity and high performance.
+**Glands** is a lightweight framework for Node.js designed for simplicity and high performance.

 ## Features